dudung/physics-tutorial-pdf/README.md

 # physics-tutorial-pdf
-physics tutorial problem in pdf
+problems for physics tutorial in pdf